Choosing A-level subjects: five points to consider

 The issue of subject combinations can be particularly important if you’re studying science subjects – see Future Morph’s guide to Choosing STEM subject combinations for further information.

 You may find it helpful to look at your course syllabus, sometimes called the specifications, which sets out course content and requirements.

-Find out which exam board your school or college uses for your chosen subject, as both the content of the course (modules or topics) and the way it is marked (ratio of coursework to exams, amount of exams) can vary.
+Find out which exam board your school or college uses for your chosen subject.
+Both the content of the course (modules or topics) and the way it is marked (ratio of coursework to exams, amount of exams) can vary.
 Popular A-level exam boards in the UK include AQA and OCR and you can download the relevant syllabus from their websites.

 You may also want to think about the likely workload of your choices.
-Find out what’s required in terms of essay writing, independent reading or extended projects and consider what this may mean in terms of your chosen subjects.
+Find out what’s required in terms of essay writing, independent reading or extended projects.
+Consider what this may mean in terms of your chosen subjects.